Note: To read The Wishing Map from the beginning, click here.

 “Well…kinda everywhere,” Zack confessed.

-Thoughts: Is there someone who regularly disables your ego defense system, who prefers the “unimproved” version of you?
+Thoughts: Is there someone who regularly disables your ego defense system, who knows the “unimproved” version of you and likes you anyway?
 Hold onto them!

 To read The Wishing Map 63, click here!